pierreali-gerp/server-utilization/00-connectToYourVM/00_headscale.md

 ```

 ##### Visual Studio Code (<ins>_modality a)_</ins> is suggested for this tool; this is kept here only for the record)
-As a <ins>discouraged</ins> alternative to the [strategy documented above](https://github.com/pierreali-gerp/server-utilization/main/00-connectToYourVM/00_headscale.md#a-connect-to-your-vm-through-wsl-an-example-using-visual-studio-code), one can also install **VSC** directly on WSL to connect to the VSC server already configured on the VM.
+As a <ins>discouraged</ins> alternative to the [strategy documented above](https://github.com/pierreali-gerp/server-utilization/blob/main/00-connectToYourVM/00_headscale.md#a-connect-to-your-vm-through-wsl-an-example-using-visual-studio-code), one could also install **VSC** directly on WSL to connect to the VSC server already configured on the VM.
 To install VSC on WSL, follow the [instructions](https://code.visualstudio.com/docs/setup/linux#_install-vs-code-on-linux) specific to your Linux distro.
 In particular, you can run the following commands from WSL's terminal to save the installer to your home's Downloads folder and perform the installation:
 ```bash (on WSL)
 # Move to your home's Downloads directory
 cd Downloads/